~The Virtual 2020 ~

 Pre-Freshman Program (PFP)

 PENNCAP students often begin Penn by joining the Pre-Freshman Program (PFP).
 PFP is an academically rigorous and intensive four-week summer residential program preceding New Student Orientation (NSO).
 Program participants receive comprehensive support services that begin with PFP and continue throughout the students' undergraduate experience at Penn.
 PFP is a chance for participating students to get an academic and social edge, while familiarizing themselves with Philadelphia and Penn's campus.
 The program, while academic in nature, encourages students to form lasting bonds of friendships through regular social and cultural activities.
 Students who have participated in the program report that it has made the difference in their life at Penn.

 Who can participate in the Pre-Freshman Program?

 PFP is by invitation: select incoming freshmen from all over the country, including internationally, are invited to apply to the program.
-Many of the 100 participants each year are students who are the first in their families to attend college; income-eligible students; students underrepresented in their field of study; from large urban high schools and small rural communities; and/or athletes.
+Many of the over 100 participants each year are students who are the first in their families to attend college; income-eligible students; students underrepresented in their field of study; from large urban high schools and small rural communities; and/or athletes.
 But, no matter what their backgrounds, the Pre-Freshman Program draws a unique and talented group of students who are interested in getting a head start on their college careers.

 How does the selection process work?